tomas-skalicky/coin_trading_algorithms__python/README.md

 amount of the market currency which can be bought at once.
 The unit is the number of percents of the total budget in the wallet.
 - `min_base_score` represents the lower bound of score when price bin is identified as a strong enough base.
-See the section "How to identify a strong enough base?"
+See the section "How is a strong enough base identified?"
 - `min_buy_order_profit_in_percents`.
 The profit calculated by the algorithm needs to exceed this minimum to place a buy order.
 The algorithm calculates the difference between the current price and the last price (= candlestick) of